 I am an Assistant Professor in the School of computing at the University of Utah.
 I co-direct UtahDB Lab.
-I am also a core member of Utah Center For Data Science.
+I am also an Affiliate Faculty in the Performance and Algorithms Research Group at Berkeley Lab.

-My goal as a researcher is to advance the theory and practice of resource-efficient data structures and employ them to democratize complex and large-scale data analyses.
-I work on building tools for large-scale data management problems across computational biology, stream processing, and storage.
+My goal as a researcher is to build scalable data systems with strong theoretical guarantees and employ them to democratize next-generation data analyses.
+My work applies to high-performance computing, computational biology, stream processing, and storage.

 I love outdoors and occasionally like to scribble my experience in a blog.